15532th/avtdl/EXAMPLES.md

 #### Download Twitcasting streams using yt-dlp

 Channels of users `c:user` and `c:another-user` are checked for being live every 60 seconds.
-When channel goes live, the url gets passed to `execute` plugin entity that will start yt-dlp.
+When a channel goes live, the url gets passed to `execute` plugin entity that will start yt-dlp.
 Path to output directory uses template to ensure download process for each user runs in dedicated subdirectory.

 Some streams might have limited visibility.
-In order to download them, cookies file from account that has appropriate permissions should be provided to monitor itself (with `cookies_file` setting) and to yt-dlp in the command line.
+In order to download them, a cookies file from an account that has appropriate permissions should be provided to the monitor (with `cookies_file` setting) and to yt-dlp in the command line.

 ```yaml
 actors: